jartai/logger4clj/README.md

 This is a first attempt at a high-quality and versatile logging API written entirely in clojure.core and JDK6.

-###Features
+###Features 0.1

 *  Mostly-pure Clojure and a single source file (requires only clojure.core and JDK6)
 *  Loggers may be 'chained/bound together' (see second example below)
 *  Log messages are passed to a blocking queue, where separate thread(s) will handle expensive I/O operations
 *  No external 'properties' configurations; clojure code externalizes nicely by itself!
-*  Different log levels (:debug, :info, :warning, :error, :fatal)
+*  Different log levels (:trace :debug, :info, :warning, :error, :fatal)
-*  Comes with two appenders at the moment (file and console), but custom appenders are easy to 'plug in'
+*  Comes with two appenders (file and console), but custom appenders are easy to 'plug in'

+###Features 0.2 (not yet released)

+*  File appender supports time- or size-based rollover
+*  File appender can clean up old logs
+*  File and console appenders accept numerous 'formatter' options: xml, yaml, json, clojure or formatted string text
+*  file name and line number of log statement now log-able

 ###Wish List

 *  Expanded documentation
-*  More versatile appenders, and more of them
-*  Configurable formatters for appended data
+*  printf-style logging messages e.g. (log :error "Invalid parameter [%s]!" parm) => "Invalid parameter [value of parm]!"
+*  clojure/java.jdbc-based database logging appender
+*  ability to log current thread and namespace
+*  Message bundles for externalizing messages e.g. (log :error :invalid-parm-error parm)
 *  It may be yet be possible, but very tricky, to only get the logging message parameter to evaluate if the logging level is high enough to warrant it.
    Currently this would require the courage to attempt writing a macro that produces a macro.

 ###Examples